 The cast was joined by a dancing John Oliver, comedian and host of Last Week Tonight, who previously on the show had spoken to Elmo, Cookie Monster, Oscar the Grouch, Basma, Jad, and Chamki about all the incredible work they have been doing throughout the pandemic.

 "We've been singing songs about staying healthy, doing meditation and exercise, and having virtual playdates!" a very dapper-looking Elmo told Oliver before they all had a big virtual hug.

 However, the British comic stopped just short of joining in the singing, telling Elmo: “My shower doesn't want me to sing, it's heard it before, it doesn't like it!"

-The performance from Alessia Cara and Sesame Street was one of many extraordinary moments throughout night — including a cover of Aretha Franklin’s “(You Make Me Feel Like) A Natural Woman” from JoJo and Tori Kelly; a musical collaboration between John Legend, Common, and the founders of Black Lives Matter; and appearances from Miley Cyrus, Nick Jonas, Usher, and more.
+The performance from Alessia Cara and Sesame Street was one of many extraordinary moments throughout night.
+Other performances included a cover of Aretha Franklin’s “(You Make Me Feel Like) A Natural Woman” from JoJo and Tori Kelly; a musical collaboration between John Legend, Common, and the founders of Black Lives Matter; and appearances from Miley Cyrus, Nick Jonas, Usher, and more.